adarsharya-1997/duckdb-rbac/docs/sdlc/IMPL.md

   - Create minimal extension that catches `CREATE ROLE foo;`
   - Verify `ParserExtension::parse_function` fires when DuckDB parser fails
   - Return a simple TableFunction that prints "RBAC DDL intercepted"
+  - **Note (why change):** In DuckDB, `ParserExtension::parse_function` is only invoked for statements DuckDB fails to parse, so this spike confirms interception works for RBAC DDL and clarifies the compatibility risk if DuckDB adds native ROLE/GRANT syntax later.

 - [ ] **Spike 0.2: OptimizerExtension can throw exception**
   - Hook `OptimizerExtension::pre_optimize_function`
   - Throw exception on any query containing table named "blocked"
   - Verify query aborts with clean error message
+  - **Note (why change):** `pre_optimize_function` is confirmed to run before built-in optimizers and can throw; we’ll use this mechanism for permission enforcement failures.

 - [ ] **Spike 0.3: OptimizerExtension can inject LogicalFilter**
   - Walk plan to find `LogicalGet` nodes
   - Inject a `LogicalFilter` with hardcoded condition (e.g., `id > 0`)
   - Verify query results are filtered
+  - **Note (why change):** `LogicalFilter` exists and plan mutation is supported; we’ll reuse this for row policies, but binding a correct filter expression is the hard part (see Spike 0.5).

 - [ ] **Spike 0.4: ClientContextState stores identity**
   - Implement `RBACState : ClientContextState`
   - Store hardcoded user/roles in state
   - Create `current_user()` function that returns stored value
   - Verify function returns correct value
+  - **Note (why change):** DuckDB provides `ClientContext::registered_state` (`RegisteredStateManager`) and connection lifecycle callbacks (`ExtensionCallback::OnConnectionOpened/Closed`) that we can use to ensure state exists per connection.

+- [ ] **Spike 0.5: Bind a policy expression against a table scan**
+  - Parse a simple expression string using `Parser::ParseExpressionList`
+  - In `OptimizerExtension::pre_optimize_function`, locate a base-table `LogicalGet`
+  - Attempt to bind the parsed expression so it references the `LogicalGet` columns correctly, then inject it via `LogicalFilter`
+  - **Acceptance target:** `SELECT * FROM t` transparently becomes filtered by the injected predicate
+  - **Note (why change):** Row policy parsing is easy, but *binding* to correct `ColumnBinding`/scope during optimizer-time rewriting is the highest-risk integration point; we want this proven early.

 ### Acceptance Criteria